hashicorp/consul/website/source/docs/guides/consul-containers.html.md

 page_title: "Using Consul With Containers"
 sidebar_current: "docs-guides-consul-on-containers"
 description: |-
-  This guide describes how to run consul on containers, with docker as the primary focus.
-It also describes best practices when running a consul cluster in production on docker.
+  This guide describes how to run Consul on containers, with Docker as the primary focus.
+It also describes best practices when running a Consul cluster in production on Docker.
 ---

 ## Consul with Containers
-This guide describes critical aspects of operating a consul cluster that's run inside containers.
+This guide describes critical aspects of operating a Consul cluster that's run inside containers.
 It primarily focuses on Docker.

 ## Consul Official Docker Image

-Consul's official docker image is available via `docker pull consul`.
-This will download a docker image that runs consul's latest stable released version.
+Consul's official Docker image is available via `docker pull consul`.
+This will download a Docker image that runs Consul's latest stable released version.

-More instructions on how to get started using this image are available at the [official docker repository page](https://hub.docker.com/_/consul/)
+More instructions on how to get started using this image are available at the [official Docker repository page](https://hub.docker.com/_/consul/)

 ## Data Directory Persistence